Behavioral Health Integration and Guidance (BHIG) Initiative

 - Learning how to bill for components of integrated care, including but not limited to assessments and the collaborative care model

-What types of providers are eligible to participate in the BHIG PAG?
+What types of providers are eligible to participate in BHIG?

 Any pediatric primary care provider who has a strong interest in mental health and integrated care can participate, including: